DmitrijevK/Pastejacking/README.md

 ## how to use

-1. install Script for you web-site to the directory `js/`
+1. install Script for your web-site to the directory `js/`
 2. put this line at the end of the html page `<script src="js/pastejacking.js"></script>`
 3. Everything is ready